claritechsolutions/batch-6-Ng/README.md

 # batch-6-Ng
-#hi tem test code add
+# hi tem test code add
+# this is code from local